Arekkusu17/desafio-react-router-I/README.md

-# Desafío Consume de APIs - Prueba - Desafío Latam
+# Desafío React Router - Prueba - Desafío Latam
 The meaning of this challenge is to validate our knowledge of React Router.

 - Site of deploy: https://luxury-cendol-620fd7.netlify.app